dev-chenxing/learning-notes/README.md

 After the installation is complete, install emulators and apps in the package manager:

 - NEC - TurboGrafx-16
+- Nintendo - DS
 - Nintendo - GBA
 - Nintendo - Game Boy Color
 - Nintendo - NES
 - Nintendo - SNES
 - Sega - Genesis
 - Sega - Master System
-- Sega CD
+- Sega - CD
-- Sega Game Gear
+- Sega - Game Gear

 Press START to install.
 Then shut down the device, eject the SD card, and put it back into the computer.